Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: RAUQ: Recurrent Attention-Based Uncertainty Quantification Method

+By taking the maximum within each layer, the method effectively selects the most contrastive head with the best potential for discriminating between hallucinations and non-hallucinations.

-\textbf{Token-level layer-wise recurrent confidence score.} Following~\cite{zhang2023focus}, we acknowledge that computing uncertainty at the generation step $i$ requires propagating uncertainty from previous steps, due to the conditional dependencies in the probability distribution modeled by the LLM.
-Namely, even if previous tokens were generated with high uncertainty, a model may condition on them and be highly confident in a current token prediction.
-To take into account this issue, we introduce a formulation that recurrently incorporates uncertainty from previous steps.
-We recurrently compute the confidence score $\cv_l (y_i)$ for the $i$-th token by leveraging the confidence of the previous token $\cv_l (y_{i-1})$, the attention weight $a^{l\hv_l}_{i, i-1}$ from the selected head $\hv_l = \hv_l(\yv)$, and the conditional probability of the current token $P (y_i \mid y_{<i}, \xv)$ as follows:
+\ecoparagraph{Token-level layer-wise recurrent confidence score.} To propagate uncertainty from previous generation steps on which the current token most strongly depends, we recurrently compute the confidence score $\cv_l (y_i)$ for the $i$-th token by leveraging the confidence of the previous token $\cv_l (y_{i-1})$, the attention weight $a^{l,\hv_l}_{i, i-1}$ from the selected head $\hv_l = \hv_l(\yv)$, and a token-level confidence signal $s_i$, which is a conditional probability of the current token $s_i = P (y_i \mid y_{<i}, \xv)$ by default:

 where $\alpha$ is a hyperparameter that balances the contributions of each component.
 This recurrent formulation also helps to avoid an explosion in confidence scores with an increase in sequence length.
-We present an ablation study with the impact of varying the parameter $\alpha$ in \Cref{sec:ablation} and show that a single value provides robust performance across various tasks and even models.
+We present an ablation study on the impact of varying the parameter $\alpha$ in \Cref{sec:ablation} and show that a single value of $\alpha$ provides robust performance across various tasks and even models.